 - Then boot the phone into ClockworkMod recovery mode.
 To do this, hold the Volume Up + Home + Power buttons simultaneously.
 Keep the 3 keys pressed till your phone vibrates and when it does, release the Power button but keep the other 2 keys pressed till you see a gray/black background with blue text the Clockworkmod Recovery written on the top of the screen.

-- Since it’s touch recovery, you can either select options by tapping, or using the volume and power keys.
+- Since it’s a touch recovery, you can either select options by tapping, or using the volume and power keys.

 - Okay, now go to “install zip from sdcard> choose zip from sdcard” and select the “SuperSU_Bootloader_FIXED.zip” file.